tsukuru-club/tsukuru-web/content/posts/moped-1.md

 Thanks to Craig and his list, I was able to find a red colored ‘76 Puch Maxi who’s frame was in fairly good condition.
 The original lead-acid battery for the lights were gone and it hadn’t been run in five years, but either way, it was cheap.

 The Puch Maxi was produced throughout the 70s/80s and was fairly popular due to its fuel economy.
 All models were outfitted with a single cylinder, 50cc, two stroke engine.
-Some earlier versions used a pedal start mechanism, while later ones have a kick start lever.
+Some earlier versions used a pedal start mechanism, while the later ones have a kick start lever.
 Moped is a blend of the words "motor" and "pedaler."
 So as the name would suggest, when the engine is disengaged, the Puch Maxi moped can be ridden like a bicycle.
-I think it is cool in concept, but imagine having a 110 lb bike.
-It would be a nightmare to pedal.
+I think it's cool in concept, but imagine having a 110 lb bike; it would be a nightmare to pedal.

 ![alt text](/images/IMG_3384.JPG)

 The engine and transmission were attached to the frame by three bolts.
 They were very rusty, but a bit of WD-40 and an impact driver were all that was needed to loosen them.
-I realized that the kickstand was attached to the engine, so the moped had to be flipped over in order to remove it.
+I realized that the kickstand was connected to the engine, so the moped had to be flipped over in order to remove it.
 Later on, this move proved beneficial because I discovered that I had forgotten to drain the oil.
 After I narrowly avoided spilling motor oil all over the ground, I was finally able to detach the engine and transmission from the frame.

 ![alt text](/images/IMG_3388.JPG)